 What you’ll need to make this recipe:

-- Mushrooms: They are the star of the show, after all
+- Mushrooms: They are the star of the show, after all.

-- Onions: Because they add the rich sweetness you want in a pie like this
+- Onions: Because they add the rich sweetness you want in a pie like this.

-- Leek: So underrated, so lovely
+- Leek: So underrated with their lovely aroma.

-- Garlic: An especially important ingredient in a meat-free mixture
+- Garlic: An especially important ingredient in a meat-free mixture.

-- Olive oil: Just a tablespoon to sweat the veg
+- Olive oil: Just a tablespoon to sweat the veg.

-- Red wine: Because just the smell of red wine cooking away in a pan is a source of great pleasure
+- Red wine: Because just the smell of red wine cooking away in a pan is a source of great pleasure.

 - Za’atar: One of my favourite Middle Eastern spice blends.
 If you wanted to take this in a more European direction, you could use rosemary instead.

-- Salt: For obvious reasons
+- Salt: For obvious reasons!

-- Soy sauce: A great way to add salt and rich flavour at the same time
+- Soy sauce: A great way to add salt and rich flavour at the same time.

-- Biscuit dough: Make your own, or buy some ready-made from your grocery store freezer
+- Biscuit dough: Make your own, or buy some ready-made from your grocery store freezer.

 Follow these steps to make these delightful little pies